If you want to write online and start a business, but are confused about your niche, you’re in the right place.

 Before moving to the next step, ask them if they want to add any more.
 If no, proceed.

-Step 10: Ask: “Tell me about your life situation(s).
+Step 10: Ask: “Tell me a little bit about your current life situation(s).

 For example: